illuminate/database/README.md

 use Illuminate\Container\Container;
 $capsule->setEventDispatcher(new Dispatcher(new Container));

-// Make this Capsule instance available globally via static methods... (optional)
+// Make this Capsule instance available globally via static methods...
 $capsule->setAsGlobal();

 // Setup the Eloquent ORM... (optional; unless you've used setEventDispatcher())